Better-Broadband/murakami-config/lanner-setup.md

    a. `murakami.toml`.
    b. `trusted-edge.sh`
    c. `trusted-edge.service`
+1.A.D.A.M.
+Edit the murakami.toml to include a unique id in the location field (line 34) e.g. location = "dell-jax-de4b"
+1.B Edit the `trusted-edge.service` unit file.
+Line 7 should read "User = USERNAME".
+Change that "USERNAME" to the Username on the Lanner system.
 2. Get the TrustedEdge private key.
 Name it `precision-key.pem`
 3. connected to the device via putty use `ip a` and then search for the ip address, generally something similar to 192.168.0.4
 4. open a Cmd prompt on your computer and use the following commands to move the relevant files to the device